-The main purpose of life insurance is to support your dependents when you die.
+The main purpose of life insurance is to support dependents when you die.
 If others no longer rely on your income, the money you spend on premiums could be put to better use — perhaps spent on day-to-day living expenses or saved for retirement.

-What follows are circumstances in which you might be better off without life insurance.
+Following are circumstances in which you might be better off without life insurance.